martin-cervantes/Smashing_Megazine_Clone/README.md

-# Project Name
+# Smashing Megazine Clone

     In this project we try to create a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy.

 ![screenshot](./screenshot.png)

     The design does not neccesarily need to be responsive.
 The main idea is to show the differnt elements and the arragement of the elements in the page.

-## Built With
+## :package: Built With

-    - Plain HTML5,
+    - Plain HTML5
-    - Pure CSS3,
+    - Pure CSS3

-## Live Demo
+## :mag: Live Demo

 [Live Demo Link](https://rawcdn.githack.com/mcervantes71/Smashing_Megazine_Clone/77af18f1276c0335a24c0fb066b1e09d135edc74/index.html)

-## Getting Started
+## :computer: Getting Started

-    To get a local copy up and running follow these simple example steps.
+    To get a local copy up and running follow these simple steps.

 ### Install

-    Download the repository
+    Download the repository.

 ### Usage

-    In any browser, open the index.html file
+    In any browser, open the index.html file.

-## Authors
+## :busts_in_silhouette: Authors

 👤 **Author1**